ndduong1986/RAT-Benchmark/README.md

 - LSH (Local Search Heuristic): a centralized approach with local search
 - RM (Regret Matching): a partially distributed game-theoretic algorithm
 - RSG (RAT Selection Games): a non-cooperative game-theoretic algorithm
-- ERL (Enhanced Reinforcement Learning): a reinforcement learning with network-assisted feedback
+- ERL (Enhanced Reinforcement Learning): a RL algorithm with network-assisted feedback
-- CODIPAS (Combined Fully Distributed Payoff and Strategy Reinforcement Learning): a fully distributed algoirthm
+- CODIPAS (Combined Fully Distributed Payoff and Strategy): a fully distributed RL algoirthm

 # Dataset
 The following datasets are used in setting up PHY data rates of mobile users based on the mapping table of the corresponding technology.